jedevc/fyp-report/report.md

 }
 ```

-Introducing NOPs is slightly more complex than detailed above, especially when
+Introducing NOPs, as detailed above, is a slight oversimplification, notably
-the NOP makes references to other blocks, chunks or externs.
-To solve this,
+when the NOP makes references to other blocks, chunks or externs.
+To handle
-when initialising the collection of NOPs, we traverse each NOP, exploring its
+these cases, when initialising the collection of NOPs, we traverse each NOP,
-connection to other blocks (including other NOPs, which is valid), as well as
+exploring its connection to other blocks, as well as its variable references.
-its variable references.
-Then, when we introduce a NOP into the block-chunk
+Then, when we introduce a NOP into the block-chunk graph, we also have to
-graph, we also have to include all the blocks, chunks and externs that it
+include all the blocks, chunks and externs that it references.
-references.

 ### Templates